 - Click the Add License button. - If you have a license key in an e-mail message, copy and paste both the Owner name and the License Key into the appropriate fields.
 If you can't copy and paste the information, you'll have to type it in; make sure you copy everything exactly as it appears in your license message.
-Any difference in capitalization, spacing, or punctuation will prevent the license from working.
 Also, double-check that the license you're entering really is a license for OmniFocus; licenses for other Omni Group products won't work. - Use the drop-down menu to select the type of license you would like to use.
-(Keep reading to learn about license types.) - Click the Save button.
+(Keep reading to learn about license types.)

+• Click the Save button.